 Nuclear physicist.
 Experimentalist.
 Writer.

-Elizabeth T. Williams is a Senior Fellow at the 3A Institute at the Australian National University (ANU).
+Elizabeth T. Williams is a Senior Lecturer at the 3A Institute within the School of Cybernetics at the Australian National University (ANU).

 She completed her PhD in experimental nuclear structure at Yale University in December 2009 before commencing postdoctoral work in fundamental and applied nuclear physics at Yale and CSIRO.
 Liz joined the ANU in 2012, where she held an ARC DECRA fellowship.
 She has created and used cyber-physical systems to carry out her research in nuclear science, and has always had a fascination with how complex systems come together in a human context.
 She is also a Fellow of the Higher Education Academy and an Honorary Senior Lecturer in the ANU Department of Nuclear Physics.